 - When an organization represents facts and figures that are not true, and it arrives at the public.

-- Negative feedback on social media about an organization’s customer services and products.
+- Negative feedback on social media about an organization’s customer service and products.

 - When an organization is known for producing substandard products to the detriment of its customers.